The 30-Day Challenge: Why One Month Can Transform Your Habits

 The challenge ends.
 What now?

-Option 1: Continue the Behavior
+What about Option 1: continue the behavior?

 If the challenge worked and the behavior is valuable, continue.
 Many habits solidify after 30 days and become nearly automatic, setting the stage for the compound effect of daily improvements.
 The challenge served its purpose: it got you through the difficult early phase.

-Option 2: Modify and Continue
+What about Option 2: modify and continue?

 Maybe the challenge was too intense for permanent adoption.
 Adjust: